for freelancers, contractors, and the self-employed

 What you need:

-• Your day rates, contract lengths, or previous year’s Self Assessment – leave the rest to us.
+• Your current day rates, contract lengths, or previous year’s Self Assessment – we’ll take care of the rest.

 What you get:

-• Your own, dedicated mortgage broker who specialises in helping the self-employed secure their first home.
+• Your own personal mortgage broker who specialises in mortgages for the self-employed.

 Remember, your home may be repossessed if you do not keep up repayments on your mortgage.